usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** techassist
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `86bacaafc4e17d7576b21da1399be2df`
 - :material-text: **Run description:** Boolean-based run for which the prob estimates were improved using the 100 example judgments per topic.
-Same as otL11FT2 except that the exponents were 3.14, 1.61 and 8.54 for the 3 topics respectively.

 ---
 #### otL11BTM